Daggit is available ( Updated 06-21-2018 )

 Daggit is a handsome, gentle sweetheart who loves nothing better than to snuggle with his owner.
 He's housebroken, walks well on a leash, and will sit on command.
 He's calm and quiet, although he will bark at men wearing caps (especially if they represent sports teams of which he's not a fan).
-He gets along well with other big dogs and adults (he hasn't been tested around small dogs, cats or young children), but he would love to be the only companion to a retired person who can spend a lot of time with him.
+He gets along well with other big dogs and adults, and would love to be the companion to a retired person who can spend a lot of time with him.

-Daggit's previous owner lost her home this past summer and he's been staying with a foster mom and her pack of 3 GSDs since August.
-His foster mom loves him very much, but feels that he deserves more time and attention than she is able to give him in his golden years.
-The vet estimates Daggit to be between 9 and 12 years old.
-Daggit has an autoimmune disorder that affects the skin on his face, but this is kept under control with a low dose of oral steroids taken every other day.
-His foster mom wants him to have a loving permanent home and is willing to continue paying for this medication as well as part of his adoption fee.
-Daggit will shower you with kisses and affection and all he asks for in return is your love.
+Daggit's previous owner lost her home and he's been staying with a foster mom and her pack of GSDs since August of 2017.
+Unfortunately, the foster mom is not able to keep him after May of 2018.
+Daggit has an autoimmune disorder that affects his facial skin, but this is kept controlled with one steroid pill taken every other day.
+His foster mom wants him to be able to live out his golden years in a loving home, so she is offering to pay for his medication, as well as part of his adoption fee, if the right home can be found.
+Daggit will shower you with kisses and affection and all he asks from you in return is your love.

 The minimum adoption donation for adults is $300 and the adoption donation for puppies is $400 - $500.
 This amount only partially covers the cost of veterinary care, boarding fees, and other miscellaneous expenses involved in the temporary care and adoption of our dogs and is tax deductible.
 The adoption donation provides that all dogs will be spayed or neutered, receive current vaccinations, and are microchipped.
 If not, arrangements will be made on an individual basis ( i.e., puppies who will need to be altered by 6 mos old).
 Special consideration may be given to those willing to adopt older dogs or dogs with physical problems.